Small Business HQ

 4. File a Certificate of Merger

-Finally, you must file a certificate of merger and other legal documents like your operating agreement with the Secretary of State.
+Finally, you must file a certificate of merger and other legal documents, like your operating agreement, with the filing office.
+These documents will outline how the same business will continue to operate under the new LLC structure.

-In the operating agreement, you must state that the newly-formed LLC is the surviving member of the merger.
+Meanwhile, in the operating agreement, you must state that the newly formed LLC is the surviving member of the merger.

 Key Considerations of the Statutory Merger Method